asenousy/productsSearch/README.md

 var productsID =  Object.keys(obj["worksById"]); // list all keys (IDs)
 ```

-then we end up with two arrays, an ID list and a keywords list, so using 2 for loops, we iterate and compare till we find a match
+then we end up with two arrays, an ID list and a keywords list, so using 2 for loops, we iterate and compare till we find a match, once a match is found we add the product details into a new JSON array created, ignore the Hits tag for now will explain later

 ```
 function searchTitle(obj, searchArray)